deepanshudave/rag-langchain-demo/README.md

 - **Python** - Core programming language for the entire application
 - **LangChain** - Framework for building LLM-powered applications and RAG pipelines
 - **ChromaDB** - Vector database for storing and retrieving document embeddings.
-ChromaDB for its simplicity and ease of use in local deployments *(Other alternatives you could consider include Elasticsearch, MongoDB, Pinecone)*
+ChromaDB for its simplicity and ease of use in local deployments *(Other alternatives you could consider - Elasticsearch, MongoDB, Pinecone)*
-- **Anthropic Claude API** - Large language model for generating contextual responses
+- **Anthropic Claude API** - Large language model for generating contextual responses *(Other alternatives you could consider - Ollama (for running locally), OpenAI etc.)*
 - **PyPDF2** - PDF document processing and text extraction
 - **Sentence Transformers** - Text embedding generation for semantic search